 The neighbourhood: Thorndon, Wellington’s diplomatic and government area – rather posh by New Zealand standards, though a little tatty by anyone else’s.
 Some urban decay and renewal round the edges (where I live.)

-The congregation is heavily biased towards professional over-60s, wearing suits and twin-sets and all with immaculate hair.
+The congregation is heavily biased towards professional over-60s, wearing suits and twin-sets and all with good hair.
 Most of them commute in from other parishes, and even today most of them look like they emigrated from England about 60 years ago.
-[In 2017 they look like the same people as in 2000, but 17 years older – and there are fewer of them.]
+[In 2021 they look much like they did in 2000, but there are many fewer of them.]

-The Cathedral also serves as the parish church, though you’d never know this if you live in the parish.
+The Cathedral also serves as the parish church, though I’ve never found anyone in the parish who thinks of it this way.

 What was the name of the service: Choral Eucharist (the main Sunday gig, which normally lasts an aching hour and three-quarters).